Linguistics Course Catalog

 5 units

 Further aspects of English syntax; universal and language-particular constraints on syntactic structures and rules.
 Further developments and extensions of generative theory.
-Prerequisite(s): satisfaction of the Entry Level Writing and Composition requirements, course 53 and 112.
-(General Education Code(s): W.)
+Prerequisite(s): LING 53, and LING 111 or LING 112.

 Syntax III